 1. INTRODUCTION

 The main disadvantage of concrete under low confining pressure is its brittleness, i.e., relatively low tensile strength and ductility, and poor resistance to crack opening and propagation.
 Therefore once cracking is initiated, concrete drastically loses its load carrying capacity in tension.
-This drawback which limits practical application of plain concrete, could be overcome by the inclusion of a small amount of discontinuous and short steel fibres which are randomly distributed in concrete.
+This drawback which limits practical applications of plain concrete, could be overcome by the inclusion of a small amount of discontinuous and short steel fibres which are randomly distributed within the concrete.
 This composite material is generally known as Fibre Reinforced Concrete (FRC) [1].

 Among all the common fibre materials, steel is the most suitable for structural purposes [1].
 In the early days of Steel Fibre Reinforced Concrete (SFRC), the fibres were mostly undeformed (straight) [2].
 The crack bridging performance of such fibres directly depends on the physical and chemical adhesions between the fibres and the surrounding matrix (physicochemical bond) which are predominantly determined by the properties of the fibre-matrix interface and matrix packing density [3].
 More recent research has shown that mechanical anchorage in the deformed fibres effectively improves pullout resistance [2, 4, 5].
 The mechanical bond properties are determined by the physical geometry of the fibre and the transverse tensile stress resistance of the matrix.
-The mechanical anchorage could be provided by deformation at the fibre ends, such as in hooked-end fibre which locally increases the mechanical bond, or deformation along the fibre length, such as in crimped or twisted fibre which provides a mechanical bond along the fibres [3].
+The mechanical anchorage could be provided by deformation at the fibre ends, such as with hooked-end fibres which locally increase the mechanical bond, or deformation along the fibre length, such as in crimped or twisted fibres which provides a mechanical bond along the fibres [3].
 Typical steel fibres are shown in Fig. 1.

 The mechanical behaviour of SFRC is mainly governed by the fibre-matrix interfacial bond characteristics.
 Although such characteristics are best described by a bond-shear-stress-slip relationship, the direct experimental determination of such a relationship has not yet been possible.
 However, a load versus slip response which can be obtained from the fibre pullout test, has been employed by researchers to study the characteristics of the fibre-matrix interface [6-8].
 Numerous experimental works [2, 3, 5-10] and analytical studies [8, 11, 12] have been conducted to investigate the pullout mechanism of fibres.

 The fibre-bridging-pullout process is a highly sophisticated mechanism which consists of cohesion, interfacial debonding, sliding frictional contact, fibre deformation and material plasticity.
 For most of the cases, such complexities have made the use of analytical methods almost impossible.
-Therefore, the establishment of a nonlinear FE model to simulate the mechanism of fibre pullout from concrete matrix has been an instructive solution to tackle such a complex problem.
+Therefore, the establishment of a nonlinear FE model to simulate the mechanism of fibre pullout from the concrete matrix has been an instructive solution to tackle such a complex problem.

 Two-dimensional (2D) FE models for the fibre pullout have been adopted by several researchers [13-15].
-In addition, Georgiadi-Stefanidi et al. [16] have proposed a three-dimensional (3D) FE model for hooked-end fibres pullout from cementitious matrices.
+In addition, Georgiadi-Stefanidi et al. [16] have proposed a three-dimensional (3D) FE model for hooked-end fibre pullout from cementitious matrices.
 The physicochemical bond of the fibre-matrix interface was taken into account by a number of nonlinear spring elements which transfer the bond stresses through a set of equivalent point loads.
 However, consideration of point loads rather than interfacial bond stresses is not accurate especially in the case of unsymmetrical and/or coarse mesh pattern at the interface.
-Introduction of additional elements, i.e. spring elements, would increase the solution time.
+Introduction of additional elements, i.e. spring elements, would also increase the solution time.